Skip to main content

 How to photograph the Northern Lights

-So, you’ve found your preferred spot, checked the weather and dressed warm.
-But how do you capture the Northern Lights?
-It can be a challenge, given that it’s both dark and cold and this natural phenomenon can be quite unpredictable.
-Here are some tips and tricks to increase your chances of getting a good shot of the Northern Lights.
+So, you’ve found your spot, checked the weather and dressed warmly.
+But how do you actually capture the Northern Lights?
+Photographing auroras can be tricky.
+It’s dark, often freezing, and the lights can appear and vanish without warning.
+Here are a few practical tips to help you increase your chances of getting that perfect shot.

 Camera settings